Mattscheibe/ws2812b/README.md

 # ws2812b

 A library for driving WS2812b based (aka Neopixel) LED strands on an AVR controller or Arduino-like board.
 Allows for convenient setup of matrix-like displays.
 Uses standard addressing and standard color coding like in image processing.
-For code interchange, this library also exists for Arduino boards (supports more than one strand) and for Raspberry Pi.
+For code interchange, this library also exists for Arduino boards (https://github.com/Mattscheibe/WS2812b_arduino.git, supports more than one strand) and for Raspberry Pi (https://github.com/Mattscheibe/ws2812b_rpi.git).

 ---